brainjam/brainjam-solitaire/README.md

 # brainjam-solitaire
-Online version of Brainjam solitaire (based on Baker's Game), implemented on Google App Engine
+Online version of Brainjam solitaire (based on Baker's Game), implemented on Google App Engine at http://brainjam-solitaire.appspot.com/